elinblick/LearningR/README.md

 Elin Blick
 This is a test of github push.
-This is a test of github pull.
+This is a blahblah of github pull.
 TODO: Add more to the title of your project here

 # LearningR: